revoltez/RustNet/Readme.md

 every component must implement the ```NetComponent``` trait so it could be easily hooked with other components.

 ## Node

-- a mediator between component, for a fast and easy way to get started with rust_net components
-- add your own components without worrying about the implementation details of communicating with other components
-- Node acts as a mediator between components in that it receives external calls and forward them to the appropriate Components
-- can register user defined callbacks upon receival of external Messages

-PS: Order of addition of Components mut be respected in order for Node to work correctly, For example every Reliable Delivery Component Requires a Faillure detector, which means messing up the order will cause node to panic before execution.
+An intermediary among components, providing a swift and straightforward approach to initiate rust_net components.
+Integrate your own components seamlessly, free from concerns about the underlying intricacies of inter-component communication.
+The Node serves as an intermediary, receiving external calls and effectively relaying them to the designated components.
+It's also possible to register custom user callbacks upon the receipt of external messages.

+Note: The sequence of adding components must be upheld for the Node to function accurately. ensuring the correct order is vital, for instance  each Reliable Delivery Component is dependent on a Failure Detector.
+Disrupting this order might lead to the Node panicking even before execution begins.

 ## Faillure Detector